Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example7/README.md

   * defaultValue - to specify default value when param is optional and no value is specified

 * We can also use Java 8 Optional to mark the parameter as optional

+* @RequestParam also supports mapping all request to a map -- localhost:8080/home?country=US&city=NY {country: US; city: NY}
+* Also supports mapping multiple values into a Collection -- localhost:8080/home?country=US,IN  [US, IN]